Trainings in Person-Centered, Trauma-Informed Care

 Resources for Health Care Professionals and Other Caregivers Supporting Holocaust Survivors and Their Family Caregivers

-MJHS Foundation
+MJHS Foundation | 2022

-Description: This online training toolkit consists of a course orientation and three modules that can be taken individually.
+This online training toolkit consists of a course orientation and three modules that can be taken individually.
 It aims to sensitize and prepare health care professionals working with Holocaust Survivors and their families, as well as other trauma survivors, to recognize and respond to post-traumatic stress symptoms and deliver person-centered, trauma-informed care at the end of life.

-Training Audience: physicians, nurse practitioners, physician assistants, registered nurses, social workers, and all other healthcare professionals and non-clinicians working with Holocaust Survivors and their families.
+Training Audience: Physicians, nurse practitioners, physician assistants, registered nurses, social workers, and all other healthcare professionals and non-clinicians working with Holocaust survivors and their families.

 Demographics Reviewed: Holocaust survivors, and their family caregivers

-Flyer | Continuing Education Credit Information | Training
+Flyer Continuing Education Credit Information Training

-Person-Centered Trauma-Informed Care with Holocaust Survivors
+Person-Centered, Trauma-Informed Care with Holocaust Survivors

-CJE Senior Life
+CJE Senior Life | 2021

-Description: This training was developed by CJE Senior Life to provide an overview of trauma, person-centered trauma-informed care, person-centered trauma-informed agencies, and how to apply this knowledge and these frameworks in practice with Holocaust survivors.
+This training was developed by CJE Senior Life to provide an overview of trauma, person-centered trauma-informed care, person-centered trauma-informed agencies, and how to apply this knowledge and these frameworks in practice with Holocaust survivors.

 Training Audience: Social services professionals; caregivers; any professional working with survivors